jkozik/SetupKubeadmCentos7/prometheus.md

-# Setup Prometheus
+# Prometheus for cluster monitoring
 As part of seting up the kubernetes cluster, it is useful to setup the promethes monitoring services.
 There's lots of blog articles on how to install and setup.
 What I found is that the procedure has changed/improved; one needs to look for the most recent procedures.
+The procedure below installs prometheus and configures it to monitor kubernetes cluster, including a tool called a node-exporter and takes advantage of the kube-state-metrics... both of these are kubernetes specific, not necessarily part of the base prometheus.

+One distinction to note:  prometheus has been packaged into a kubernetes construct called an operator.
+The prometheus operator is a hides the complexity of mapping deployements and services into the prometheus metrics scraping configuration tables.
+Instead, one creates ServiceMonitor resources.
+Using labels, a ServiceMonitor gets tied to a service from which metrics are retrieved.

 Get the values for the helm chart
 ```